tylert/tylert.github.io/source/hid/keyboards.md

 You must open the keyboard once to boot the keyboard into 'DFU mode' for initial flashing of QMK.
-Once QMK is installed on the keyboard, you may boot it into \"DFU mode\" whenever you like by holding down the 'ESC' key while plugging-in the keyboard (at power up).
+Once QMK is installed on the keyboard, you may boot it into 'DFU mode' whenever you like by holding down the 'ESC' key while plugging-in the keyboard (at power up).

 Follow this video to open the keyboard but use a dozen or so guitar